asc-community/MxEngine/README.md

 if (Input::IsMouseButton(MouseButton::LEFT))
 	ShootBullet(player);
 ```
-### Integrate your editors into MxEngine runtime editor
+### Integrating your editors into MxEngine runtime editor
-If you want custom editors for your application, you can use ImGui functions in update loop
+If you want custom editors in your application, you can use ImGui functions in update loop
 ```cs
 void OnUpdate() override
 {